trstringer/ansible-dev-by-example/README.md

 # Communication and development support

-Join the IRC channel `#ansible-devel` for discussions surrounding Ansible development.
+Join the IRC channel `#ansible-devel` on freenode for discussions surrounding Ansible development.

+For questions and discussions pertaining to using the Ansible product, use the `#ansible` channel.

 # Credit